trys/trysv4/content/blog/dynamic-scoped-slots-in-vue-js.md

 </script>
 ```

 Note the two attributes: `slot="item" slot-scope="{ item, remove }"`.
-The first tells Vue which slot to use, and the second is a destructure of the props passed to the prop.
-This could be a method or data from within (a bit like a render-function in React).
+The first tells Vue which slot to use, and the second is a destructure of the props passed to the slot.
+This could be a method or data and works a bit like a render-function in React.

 ## Dynamic scoped slots